 Best For: Startup founders, creatives, consultants, and modern professionals looking for a casual yet confident look.

-13. Seated with Elbows on Desk
+Pose 13: Seated with Elbows on the Desk

 If you want to appear focused and engaged in your professional headshot, then sitting with your elbows resting on a desk is a great option.
 As you settle into this pose, your arms help anchor your posture while your torso leans forward slightly.
 This setup brings your face closer to the camera, which adds a feeling of attentiveness and connection.
 Moreover, this pose works well when the background includes elements of your work environment.
 Your hands should remain relaxed, and your eyes steady, giving the impression that you're present and thoughtful.